Princexz/Datasoft-Library-Website/README.md

 </p>
 <h1 align="center">HacktoberFest Accepted </h1>

-AEC-Library is an Open-Source library website that will help people in need of books.
+DATASOFT-Library is an Open-Source library website that will help people in need of books.
 It has the following categories:

 - **Resources:** A section that provides you resources to learn about different topics
 - **Donate Books:** A section to donate your old books